UNICEF job functions: Programmes

 For these positions, we normally require an advanced university degree in anthropology, psychology, sociology, education or another relevant technical field.
 Read more about our work in adolescent development

-Working in partnership with national governments, civil society organizations and development agencies, our C4D practitioners employ a mix of social mobilization, advocacy and behaviour and social change strategies, to provide results for children by harnessing the power of communication.
+Working in partnership with national governments, civil society organizations and development agencies, our SBC practitioners employ a mix of social mobilization, advocacy and behaviour and social change strategies, to provide results for children by harnessing the power of communication.

 For these positions, we normally require an advanced university degree in social and behavioural science, sociology, anthropology, psychology, education, communication, public relations or another relevant technical field.
-Read more about our work in C4D
+Read more about our work in SBC

 Our experts in this area provide technical oversight and programmatic support on areas such as: